 Our core competence includes developing electrolytes for electroplated coatings, manufacturing plating chemistry and building plating plants and equipment.
-In doing this, we offer more than just products: As a solution provider, Schlötter offers tailor-made one-stop solutions and seamlessly integrates surface technology and plant engineering.
+In doing this, we offer more than just products: As a solution provider, Schlötter offers tailor-made one-stop solutions and seamlessly integrates chemical processes for surface technology with plant and equipment engineering.

 R&D traditionally plays an important role at Schlötter.
 Around 25% of the employees at the head office in Geislingen are active in research & development.

-Our product portfolio comprises a wide range of general metal finishing.
+Our product portfolio comprises a wide range of proprietary chemicals.
 We offer approx. 1,000 different chemical products for general metal finishing (GMF), corrosion resistance coatings (CRC), decorative coatings, plating on plastics, electronics and PCB: 95% of our products have been developed inhouse by our own R&D.

-The company’s international orientation is also reflected in its high export ratio: in the business unit chemistry, approx. 40% of the total turnover is generated by exports.
+The company’s international orientation is also reflected in its high export ratio with exports accounting for approximately 40% of turnover in the chemical part of our business.

-Including subsidiaries in Europe and Asia, approx. 300 people are working for the Schlötter Group worldwide.
+Including subsidiaries in Europe and Asia, the Schlötter Group worldwide employs approx. 300 people.